Winter cropping and the environment

 FARM ENVIRONMENT PLANS (FEP) AND FRESHWATER FARM PLANS (FWFP)

 Winter crop planning is no longer simply part of regular farm planning.
-Planning for and implementation of crop management now forms a part of the FEP and FWFP, as well as needing to meet expectations of local catchment groups, regional council, and current and future regulations within the National Environment Standards for freshwater (NES-FW).
-Well planned and implemented winter crop management will help meet current and future environmental components of industry assurance programmes such as the New Zealand Farm Assurance Programme.
+Planning for and implementation of crop management now forms a part of the FEP and FWFP, as well as needing to meet expectations of local catchment groups, regional councils, and future changes to regulations within the current National Environment Standards for freshwater (NES-FW).
+Well planned and implemented winter crop management will help meet current and future environmental components of industry assurance programmes such as the New Zealand Farm Assurance Programme unless obligations under the NES - FW are repeated under the coalition government.

 LOCAL REGIONAL COUNCIL REGULATIONS